Mre-Dennis-Kinuthia/AlphaWatts_Virtual_Grid/README.md

 Repeat steps 2 and 3 until the membership values converge, or reach a stable state.
 Once the algorithm has completed, you will have a set of clusters and membership values for each data point.
 You can then use these clusters and membership values to optimize the distribution of resources in the decentralized grid.

 Thank you for using the Fuzzy Clustering algorithm for optimizing a decentralized grid!
-If you have any questions or need further assistance, please don't hesitate to ask.</6>
+If you have any questions or need further assistance, please don't hesitate to ask.